 Students in the dual degree program spend the first two years of the four year program enrolled in courses in the School of Divinity.
 During these first two years, students complete on average 50-53 credit hours of required courses, required electives, and general electives.
-The second internship required for the MDiv curriculum is deferred until the second year of the counseling program.
 Dual degree students are required to complete a basic unit of Clinical Pastoral Education (CPE) through an ACPE accredited program.
 Students generally meet the CPE requirement in a summer session during their first two years of the program.
 Guidelines for applying CPE credit toward the degree can be obtained through the Office of Academic Affairs.
 The introductory CPE unit and CNS 738A/CNS 738B, the counseling practicum, satisfy the MDiv internship placement requirements.